Camera 209

-"Camera 209" is a song recorded by Italian singer Alessandra Amoroso and Italian music group DB Boulevard.
-It was released on 16 May 2022 through Epic Records as the fifth single for her seventh studio album Tutto accade.
+"Camera 209" is a song recorded by Italian singer Alessandra Amoroso featuring Italian music group DB Boulevard.
+It was released on 16 May 2022 through Epic Records as a single and included in the reissue of her seventh studio album Tutto accade.

 Composition

 The song was produced by Zef, wid uptempo and dance-pop sounds.
 It sempled the single "Point of View" by Italian house-pop group DB Boulevard, who appear as featured artist on the track.
 Interviewed by Anna Pettinelli on Radio Dimensione Suono, the singer told about the single:

 "I had already started writing for next music projects, but it came like thunder in the clear sky and I said, 'okay, let's do it, because to me this piece blows my mind.'
 To me it honestly just gives that mood of lightness that is not synonymous with superficiality. [...]
 It was Zef and Davide Petrella in a very particular moment, because I was looking for different sounds, they came with this piece."